In order to refinance an FHA loan, you have to qualify for either the FHA loan or another loan type.

 Otherwise, you will owe PMI (private mortgage insurance) on the conventional loan, which will most likely negate any savings from removing PMI on the FHA loan.

-The benefit of PMI on a conventional loan is that it can be canceled when the homeowner has enough equity without needing to refinance, and there's a possibility it will be cheaper depending on your home's value.
+The benefit of PMI on a conventional loan is that it can be canceled when the homeowner has enough equity without needing to refinance (20% equity), and there’s a possibility it will be cheaper depending on your home’s value.

 PMI on an FHA loan is on there for life and cannot be removed unless you refinance out of the program.

-New closing costs will likely be between 1% to 2% of the total loan.
+Closing costs on a refinance will likely be between 1% to 2% of the total loan.

 Even though costs can be rolled into your loan that’s an additional expense that may not be worth a slightly lower interest rate.